neoforged/Documentation/docs/fluids/index.md

             new Material(Identifier.fromNamespaceAndPath(ExampleMod.MOD_ID, "block/molten_iron_flowing")),
             new Material(Identifier.fromNamespaceAndPath(ExampleMod.MOD_ID, "block/molten_iron_overlay")),
             // The fluid tint source.
 We leave it at null, which means no tint.
-See below for more info. null),
+See below for more info. null,
+            // The fluid renderer.
+Can be supplied for entirely custom fluid rendering.
+            // This parameter is optional and will default to null if omitted. null),
             // Suppliers for the still and flowing fluids.
             ModFluids.MOLTEN_IRON,